Nextbike

-nextbike is a German company that develops and operates public bike-sharing systems.
-The company was founded in Leipzig, Germany, in 2004.
-As of June 2025, it operates in 400 cities of 23 countries including Germany, UK, Poland, Croatia, the Czech Republic, Austria and Switzerland.
-The headquarters with about 100 employees are based in Leipzig.
-The bicycles and stations are maintained by local service partners.
-On 2021, nextbike GmbH was bought by TIER Mobility, adopting the joint branding nextbike by TIER until it was sold in April 2024 to a private equity firm.
+Nextbike GmbH (stylised as nextbike) is a German company that develops and operates public bicycle-sharing systems.
+Founded in Leipzig in 2004, it is headquartered in the city and provides bicycle-sharing systems for public transport authorities, municipalities and other public institutions.
+As of 2026, the company operated more than 115,000 bicycles across around 400 cities in 23 countries.
+Its key markets include Germany, Poland and Spain, with operations also in Austria, the Czech Republic, Croatia and the United Kingdom.

-The bike sharing schemes can be initiated by cities and franchise partners.
-The operating costs are financed by contracts with public transport providers & municipalities, rental fees and the sale of advertising space on the bikes themselves. nextbike also provides mobility programmes for colleges or universities and companies, integrating with urban and regional mobility.
+Nextbike was acquired by TIER Mobility in 2021.
+In 2024, private equity firm STAR Capital acquired a majority stake.

 Usage

 Bicycle users are normally obtained through a subscription system, where each bike is locked to either itself or to a rental station.
 By scanning the QR code on the bike with the nextbike app bikes can be rented.
 The bikes can be returned via app, hotline, terminal.
 There are cities with a flex zone allowing users to return the bike anywhere within a defined area for a small additional fee.